Listen to this article.

 Yet, what happens when that day comes and goes?

 There is no guidebook for what it is like to leave the hospital with empty arms because every single parent will have their own unique experience of going home without a baby.
-I wish I could fully prepare you for this part of your journey, but there is no roadmap for life after loss.
-What I can do is shed some light by sharing my professional insight and personal experience.
-My goal is not for you to trace your experience on my map.
-Rather, my hope is that, as I share my insight and experience, you will feel more prepared and less alone as you navigate what I would not wish on anyone.
+We wish we could fully prepare you for this part of your journey, but there is no roadmap for life after loss.
+What we can do is shed some light by sharing our professional insight and one mom’s personal experience in the hopes that you will feel more prepared and less alone.

 When the time comes for you to be discharged from the hospital, you might feel torn.
 Part of you may feel so ready to leave the hospital and go home to a safe and familiar environment, but part of you may feel like it is impossible to leave the place where you held your baby and made memories with him or her.
 This feeling is completely normal and understandable.
 When you entered the hospital, your baby was safe inside your or your significant other’s body.
 Now, you are being asked to leave with a heavy emptiness.
 This feeling is true whether you are leaving without a living baby or if you are leaving your baby in the neonatal intensive care unit.
 As a parent, it feels wrong to be separated from the life you have spent months nurturing and growing, and this is especially true in situations of limited time and loss.

-Your experience may not look like mine, and that is perfectly valid and normal.
-I share that specific moment from my story with you because I spent a lot of time worrying about whether or not I was grieving correctly or normally.
+Your experience may not look like Sarah’s, and that is perfectly valid and normal.
+We share that specific moment from her story with you because parents can spend a lot of time worrying about whether or not they’re grieving correctly or normally.
 The reality is that there is no correct or normal way to grieve.
 There is only the way that is right for you.
-I encourage you to know and honor what you need in these moments.
+We encourage you to know and honor what you need in these moments.
 If going home to a silent, empty house is more than you can bear, ask your support network to be there when you get home.
 If you know that you need time alone for the first day or two, tell your support network to check in after that time has passed.

 “There is no guidebook for what it is like to leave the hospital with empty arms because every single parent will have their own unique experience of going home without a baby.
 I wish I could fully prepare you for this part of your journey, but there is no roadmap for life after loss.”